 Although his basic batting numbers look impressive (.297 / .350 / .499, 379 homers, 1,365 RBI's), Cepeda was not an ideal Hall of Famer and, in fact, a bit overrated.
 While most voters prefer simplistic batting stats, they rarely take into account things like defense and baserunning.
 Cepeda was a poor fielder, whether at first base or in the outfield, and was a lackluster baserunner.
 He did a lot of other little things wrong, too - for example, he didn't walk much for a power hitter, grounded into a lot of double plays, and batted .171 in three World Series.
 An "old 30," Cepeda had only one big year after he turned 30, when he hit .305 with 34 homers in 1970.

 Cepeda was the unanimous choice for the MVP Award in 1967, more for popularity than merit.
-Certainly Roberto Clemente, who hit 32 points higher and was miles ahead defensively, would have been a better pick.
+He had a nice season (.325 / .399 / .524, 25 homers, 111 RBI's), but hardly his best.
+Certainly Roberto Clemente, who hit 32 points higher and was miles ahead both defensively and on the bases, would have been a better pick.
 Cepeda wound up with 280 vote points and the award, while Clemente finished third with 129 vote points.

 Although he was very popular and his basic batting numbers seem convincing, Cepeda was aged off the BBWAA ballot in 1994 and relied on the Veterans Committee for induction.
 The reason for this is, a few years after his retirement from baseball, he served a ten month jail sentence for drug possession.
 This put a huge damper on his reputation, and he struggled with the BBWAA until the VC came to his rescue.